Applications Open for Wallace Watson Award, Research Award and Career Scholarship

 Objective

-To encourage and assist graduate and undergraduate members of St Catherine’s College, Oxford to visit anywhere in the world to further their academic development and/or career.
+To encourage and assist graduate and final-year undergraduate members of St Catherine’s College, Oxford to travel to anywhere in the world to further their academic development and/or career.

 Eligibility

-Graduate and final-year undergraduate members of St Catherine’s at the time of application.
+Any undergraduate in their final year or graduate member of St Catherine’s at the time of application.

 Amount awarded